Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Introduction

 So far, everything is developed with respect to a fixed van Hove sequence.
 However, it is natural to aim for independence of the van Hove sequence.
 This leads us to the third question:

-\textbf{Question 3 (Uniform Phase Problem).} When does a measure $\mu$ solve the phase problem for every van Hove sequence $\cA$ with Fourier--Bohr coefficients and diffraction independent of the actual van Hove sequence?
+\textbf{Question 3.} When does a measure $\mu$ solve Question 2 for every van Hove sequence $\cA$ with Fourier--Bohr coefficients and diffraction independent of the actual van Hove sequence?

-In our article we provide complete answers to all three questions in terms of almost periodicity properties of $\mu$.
+In our work we provide complete answers to all three questions in terms of almost periodicity properties of $\mu$.
 Our main results can be stated as follows:

 \textbf{Result 1 }(Theorem \ref{single element}).
 Let $\mu$ be translation bounded with autocorrelation $\gamma_{\cA}$ along $\cA$.
-Then, $\widehat{\gamma_{\cA}}$ is pure point if and only if $\mu$ is mean almost periodic.
+Then, $\reallywidehat{\gamma_{\cA}}$ is pure point if and only if $\mu$ is mean almost periodic.

 \textbf{Result 2 } (Theorem \ref{Bap and BT}).
 Let a van Hove sequence $\cA$ be given.
-Then, the translation bounded measure $\mu$ solves the phase problem (along $\cA$) if and only if $\mu$ is Besicovitch almost periodic.
+Then, the translation bounded measure $\mu$ provides a solution to Question 2 (along $\cA$) if and only if $\mu$ is Besicovitch almost periodic.

 \textbf{ Result 3 }(Theorem \ref{theorem-uniform-phase-problem}).
-The translation bounded measure $\mu$ solves the phase problem independent of the van Hove sequence if and only if $\mu$ is Weyl almost periodic.
+The translation bounded measure $\mu$ provides a solution to Question 3 if and only if $\mu$ is Weyl almost periodic.

 Result 1 solves a long standing open problem with some partial results obtained earlier.
-For Delone sets in $\RR^d$, a characterization of pure point diffraction has been given by Gou\'{e}r\'{e} in \cite{Gouere-1}.
+For Delone sets in $\RR^d$, a characterization of pure-point diffraction has been given by Gou\'{e}r\'{e} in \cite{Gouere-1}.
 As we will discuss below, his characterization is just an alternative description of mean almost periodicity for Delone sets.
 Thus, his result is a special case of our result (see Theorem \ref{gou}).
-For Meyer sets a sufficient condition for pure point diffraction is given by Baake / Moody in \cite{bm}.
-Here, again, we can show that their condition actually is a description of means almost periodicity in the context of Meyer sets.
-So, we not only recover their result but in fact show that their condition is not only sufficient but also necessary (see Theorem \ref{ba}).
+For measures supported inside Meyer sets a condition for pure-point diffraction is given by Baake and Moody in \cite[Theorem~5]{bm}.
+Here, again, we can show that their condition actually is a description of mean almost periodicity in the context of measures with Meyer set support (see Theorem~\ref{ba}).
+In fact, as our proof shows, their condition implies mean almost periodicity for all translation bounded measures.
+The Meyer condition is only necessary when establishing that mean almost periodicity (and hence pure point diffraction) implies their condition.
+At the same time, our result can be seen to imply a result of Solomyak \cite{SOL}.
+We also note that in retrospect one may also see how mean almost periodicity is implicitly present in Solomyak's dealing with pure-point (diffraction) spectrum for primitive substitutions in \cite{SOL1}.